2022 Maltese general election: Electoral system

-MPs are elected from 13 five-seat constituencies by single transferable vote.
+Most Maltese MPs are elected from 13 five-seat constituencies by single transferable vote.
 Candidates who pass the Hagenbach-Bischoff quota in the first round are elected, and any surplus votes transferred to the remaining candidates, who will be elected if this enables them to pass the quota.
-The lowest ranked candidates are then eliminated one-by-one with their preferences transferred to other candidates, who are elected as they pass the quotient, until all five seats are filled.
+The lowest ranked candidates are then eliminated one-by-one with their preferences transferred to other candidates, who are elected as they achieve the quota, until all five seats are filled.

+Other seats are filled to achieve other types of fairness.
 If a party wins a majority of first preference votes but fails to achieve a parliamentary majority, they are awarded seats to ensure a one-seat majority, if they are one of only two parties to obtain seats.
-Despite conducting elections under a proportional ranked preferential system, Malta has a stable two-party system, with only the Labour Party and Nationalist Party having a realistic chance of forming a government.
-Prior to the 2017 elections, when the Democratic Party won two seats while running in a joint list with the Nationalist Party, the last time a party other than the Labour Party or the Nationalist Party won seats was in 1962.
+As well, 12 seats are awarded to unsuccessful candidates of the "under-represented gender" if it receives less than 40 percent of the seats.
+Thus the Maltese parliament in total has 79 members.

-In 2018, the government of Malta lowered the national voting age to 16.
-During the last legislature a gender-corrective mechanism was introduced, with Article 52(A) of the Constitution stating that provides for up to 12 additional seats for unelected candidates from "the under-represented sex" in case one of both makes up less than 40% of the elected MPs.
+In 2018 the government of Malta lowered the national voting age to 16.
+During the last legislature a gender-corrective mechanism was introduced, with Article 52A of the Constitution stating that provides for up to 12 additional seats for unelected candidates from "the under-represented sex" in case one of both makes up less than 40% of the elected MPs.
 Due to the COVID-19 pandemic, arrangements were being made for drive-through voting.
 After much speculation, Abela announced the election date on 20 February 2022, with the election set for 26 March.
 Earlier that morning, the House of Representatives was dissolved by president George Vella, upon Abela's recommendation.